ConceptJunkie/rpn/readme.txt

 Getting Started:

+If you have pip installed, you can install the prerequisites with the
+following:

+pip install pyprimes
+pip install mpmath
+pip install gmpy2

 Before running rpn, you should run makeHelp.py and makeUnits.py to generate the data files that rpn uses for displaying help and doing unit conversions respectively.